agentos-project/agentos/documentation/architecture_and_design.rst

   The basic architecture of Agentos.

-Mode of Interacting with AgentOS
+Modes of Interacting with AgentOS
 =================================

 Agents, policies, environments, etc. are written in Python.
 Agent instances can